-The questions below summarize ACCME’s policies regarding the use of brand names in CME activities.
+The questions below summarize Accreditation Council for Continuing Medical Education (ACCME) policies on the use of brand names in CME activities.

 Yes.
 ACCME policies do not prohibit providers from using brand names in the context of CME activities.

-ACCME's expectation is that, for all CME activities, accredited providers will ensure that activities:
+The expectation is that, for all CME activities, accredited providers will ensure they:

-- they will be free of marketing or sales of products or services, even in situations where a brand name is a common name for a specific product or class of product
+- will be free of marketing or sales of products or services, even in situations where a brand name is a common name for a specific product or class of product.

-At Medical Academy, when reviewing materials as joint providers, we use two strategies for meeting these requirements:
+At Medical Academy, when reviewing materials as joint providers, we use two strategies for meeting ACCME requirements:

 - using multiple names where possible

-- ACCME’s Standards for Integrity and Independence in Accredited Continuing Education:
+- ACCME Standards for Integrity and Independence in Accredited Continuing Education:

-Myth: The activity course chair must fill out the CME activity planning form.
+Myth: The activity or course chair must fill out the CME activity planning form.

-Reality: While many accredited providers utilize a planning document to ensure all areas of activity planning and documentation are addressed, you have great flexibility in how you capture this information.
+Reality: While many accredited providers use a planning document to ensure all areas of activity planning and documentation are addressed, you have great flexibility in how you capture this information.

 Reality: While learners should be able to discern the purpose of an educational activity to ensure it will meet their needs, there is no accreditation criterion that requires learning objectives, let alone requires a specific number of them or that they be published or reported to the ACCME.